Safe Administration of Moderate Sedation

 Maintain Patient Safety During Moderate Sedation

-The revamped course reflects the latest AORN Guidelines for Perioperative Practice and offers refreshed, dynamic content, with a focus on scenarios and reflections.
-This includes a new AI avatar to guide the learner experience and streamlined content to meet the needs of busy perioperative RNs.
+The course reflects the latest AORN Guidelines for Perioperative Practice.
+With a focus on scenarios and reflections, it includes an AI avatar to guide the learner experience and streamlined content to meet the needs of busy perioperative RNs.

 Lessons